 Holiday Apartment rental, Diani Beach, Kenya.
 Copyright © 2022 Terence Carter / Grantourismo.
 All Rights Reserved.

-Eating out, however, requires some planning as Shambani’s staff don’t recommended you walk the streets after sunset, the mobile phone service from the cottages is dodgy, and taxis can be hard to come by when Diani Beach gets into full-swing during high season.
-Once you are out, the cuisine at local restaurants around the village would suggest you’ve time-travelled rather than taken a taxi, with menus perfectly preserved in aspic from the 1970s.
-Lobster Thermidor, anyone?
+Eating out in Diani Beach, however, requires some planning ,as Shambani’s staff don’t recommended you walk the streets after sunset, the mobile phone service from the cottages is dodgy, and taxis can be hard to come by when Diani Beach gets into full-swing during high season.

 The staff back at Shambani – well, most of them – did try to help, but their lack of training and supervision is readily apparent.
-Despite us telling the cook we didn’t require meals on several occasions, he still hung around the cottage, leaving us with no privacy most of the time.
-One morning we woke to find two fishermen standing on our steps with bags of seafood to sell.
-Our cook, who was present, ignored them, despite us telling him we’d be eating out and were going on safari for a few days, leaving them for us to deal with.
+Despite us telling the well-meaning cook that we didn’t require meals on several occasions, he still hung around the cottage, leaving us with no privacy most of the time.

 Holiday Apartment rental, Diani Beach, Kenya.
 Copyright © 2022 Terence Carter / Grantourismo.
 All Rights Reserved.